lithops-cloud/lithops/docs/source/storage_config/ibm_cos.md

 7. When using HMAC credentials, you can omit providing a storage bucket, since Lithops will be able to create it automatically.

-8. Edit your lithops config file and add the following keys:
+8. Edit your Lithops config file and add the following keys:

     ```yaml
     lithops: